EXPLORE

 These plaques were unveiled by Silver Cross Mother Nora Wagner of Teeterville who had lost three sons in that war.
 During the carillon’s 50th anniversary rededication a plaque was unveiled in honour of Norfolk’s 133rd Battalion whose volunteers had the distinction of serving in many of the fiercest battles of the Great War.
 In 2014, the Afghanistan conflict was memorialized by Silver Cross Mother Judy Klages whose son is inscribed on the plaque.

-To mark the historic centennial of Norfolk County’s War Memorial, a public service of rededication will take place on Tuesday, June 17, 2025 – exactly 100 years to the day.
+To mark the centennial of the Carillon Tower, a public service of rededication was held on Tuesday, June 17, 2025 – exactly 100 years to the day.